arp242/kommentaar/doc/syntax.markdown

 - `range: n-n`      – parameter must be within this range; either number can be `0` to indicate there is no lower or upper limit (only useful for numeric parameters).
-- `schema: path`    – use a JSON schema file (as JSON as YAML) to describe this parameter, ignoring the Kommentaar directives for it.
-The path is relative to the file in which it's found.
 - Any [format from JSON schema][json-schema-format].

 Examples: